-The St Leonards Drama Department aims to provide a positive drama experience that enables all students to develop an informed understanding of themselves and the world they live in.
+The St Leonards Drama Department aims to provide a positive theatre experience that enables all pupils to develop an informed understanding of themselves and the world they live in.

-The most significant kind of learning which is attributed to experience in drama is the growth in the students’ understanding about human behaviour, themselves and the world they live in.
-This growth of understanding, which does involve changes in customary ways of thinking and feeling, is one of the main aims of drama teaching at St Leonards.
-Another aim is to develop an increased competence in using the drama form and satisfaction from working within it.
-Theatre skills are not necessary before a group engages in drama, but working in drama is likely to develop and enhance those skills.
+The most significant kind of learning which is attributed to experience in Drama is the growth in the pupils’ understanding about human behaviour, themselves and the world they live in.
+This growth of understanding, which does involve changes in customary ways of thinking and feeling, is one of the main aims of Drama teaching at St Leonards.
+Another aim is to develop an increased competence in using the Drama form and satisfaction from working within it.
+Theatre skills are not necessary before a group engages in Drama, but working in Drama is likely to develop and enhance those skills.

 Drama is taught as part of the curriculum in Years 1-9.
-Performing Arts is available as an option at GCSE and Theatre Studies is available in Group 6 of the IB Diploma.
-The Drama Department has three members of teaching staff.
-It is supported by student monitors who are chosen, each year, by their specific skills and outstanding commitment to the department.
+Performing Arts is available as an option at GCSE and Theatre Studies is available in Group 6 of the IB Diploma or Career-related Programme.
+The Drama Department has three members of teaching staff and is supported by pupil monitors who are chosen each year for their specific skills and outstanding commitment to the department.

 Higher Level is appropriate for those with previous experience of GCSE Performing Arts/Drama and who want to further their studies.
 It is particularly relevant for those considering a degree in - or associated to - Theatre/Performance Arts.

-Standard Level is appropriate for those who are extremely interested in theatre/drama and have had previous theatrical/drama experience.
-During year one, pupils are introduced to a variety of theatrical practices, genres and practitioners.
+Standard Level is appropriate for those who are extremely interested in Theatre/Drama and have had previous theatrical/drama experience.
+In Year 12, the first year of the IBDP or IBCP, pupils are introduced to a variety of theatrical practices, genres and practitioners.
 Plenty of scope is also given for them to develop their own skills and areas of interest in theatre.
-In the second year, students use their knowledge to complete various areas of assessment.
+In the second year, Year 13, pupils use their knowledge to complete various areas of assessment.

 GCSE Performing Arts